seanorama/masterclass/security-advanced/README.md

   - Follow the [docs](http://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.3.2/bk_Ranger_KMS_Admin_Guide/content/ch_ranger_kms_overview.html) to make config changes to other sections:
     - Custom kms-site

-- On Configure Identities page, you will have to enter your AD admin credentials:
-  - Admin principal: hadoopadmin@LAB.HORTONWORKS.NET
-  - Admin password: BadPass#1

-- Once installed, several services will need to be restarted (e.g. HDFS, Mapreduce, YARN)
-- Also restart Ranger and RangerKMS services

-- HDFS > Configs > Custom core-site:
-  - hadoop.proxyuser.kms.groups = *

-- Restart Ranger KMS and HDFS
+- Make sure to restart Ranger KMS and HDFS as mentioned in the doc

 #### HDFS Exercise